bosun-monitor/bosun/docs/expressions.md

 ### Notes:

   * By default, queries will be given a suffix of `fill(none)` to filter out any nil rows.
-  * Influx queries themselves often use both double and single quotes.
+  * Influx queries themselves often use both double and single (quoting issues are often encountered [as per the documentation](https://docs.influxdata.com/influxdb/v0.13/troubleshooting/frequently_encountered_issues/#single-quoting-and-double-quoting-in-queries)).
 So you will likely need to use triple single quotes (`'''`) for many queries.
 When using single quotes in triple single quotes, you may need a space.
 So for example `'''select max(value) from "my.measurement" where key = 'val''''` is not valid but `'''select max(value) from "my.measurement" where key = 'val' '''` is.

-## examples:
+### examples:

 These influx and opentsdb queries should give roughly the same results: